Maaman Magal (1995 film)

 Maaman Magal is a 1995 Indian Tamil-language romantic comedy film directed by Guru Dhanapal.
 The film stars Sathyaraj, Meena, Goundamani and Manorama, along with Jayachitra in the lead negative role.
 It was released on 2 December 1995.

 Plot

 The story starts from Manikkam's entry in the film.
 He wants to drag down Devi Rajalakshmi, and he asks Shanmugam to marry his daughter Priya, so those two start cheating Devi and Priya.
 After Priya and Shanmugam get married, the truth comes to light.
 The plot takes a twist when Priya files for a divorce.
 The plot completes by Priya leaving her solitude and joining Shanmugam.

 Production

+The film saw Sathyaraj, Goundamani, Meena and Guru Dhanapal teaming for second time after Thai Maaman (1994).
 Sathyaraj portrayed a female character for several scenes, during which his voice was dubbed by voice artist Hema Malini.
 Punjabi singer Gurdas Maan made his Tamil debut with this film; he sang and appeared in a song.

 Soundtrack

 The soundtrack was composed by Adithyan.